tristangodfrey/config/README.md

 ### Additional metadata

-`env: "ENVIRONMENT_VARIABLE_NAME"` - Links a configuration property to an environment variable `isSecret: true` - Specifies a configuration property as secret, for generating kubernetes resources + creating azure variable groups
+`env: "ENVIRONMENT_VARIABLE_NAME"` - Links a configuration property to an environment variable

+`isSecret: true` - Specifies a configuration property as secret, for generating kubernetes resources + creating azure variable groups

 ### Create configuration

 Figure will load configuration files in the following order:
 - default.yaml
-- <env>.yaml (where <env> is the value of `process.env.NODE_ENV`, unless overridden)
+- {env}.yaml (where {env} is the value of `process.env.NODE_ENV`, unless overridden)

 After the files have been loaded, values are substituted with corresponding environment variables (if present).